 The passenger terminal building is located on the east side of the port area.
 Passengers traveling to Morocco, Algeria and Melilla can access the terminal building 24/7.

-As for traveler services, there are duty-free shops, ticket kiosks, tourist information points, cash machines, cafes, toilets and Wi-Fi at the main building.
+As for traveler services, there are duty-free shops, ticket kiosks, tourist information points, cash machines, cafes, toilets and Wi-Fi in the main building.

 Ferries from Almería port: schedules and tickets

-See more information below about current and past ferry routes from Almería port:
+See more information below about the ferry routes from Almería port to the African peninsula:

-There are no ferries from Almería to Nador in Morocco at the moment.
-The Almería - Nador ferry route took place daily all year long.
-Baleària, Trasmediterránea and Naviera Armas normally offered more than 10 weekly crossings.
-The duration of the trip to Nador ranged from about 3.5 to 9 hours.
+- Almería - Nador ferry: the Almería - Nador ferry route runs 10 weekly crossings all year long.
+The duration of the trip to Nador ranges from about 3.5 to 9 hours.

-There are no ferries from Almería to Ghazaouet and Oran in Algeria at the moment.
-The ferry to Ghazaouet from the Spanish port city was available 1-3 days per week with a crossing duration of around 9 hours.
-Ferries to Oran were in operation twice a week and the journey lasted 8 hours on average.
+- Almería - Ghazaouet ferry: the ferry route to the Algerian town of Ghazaouet from the Spanish port city was available 1-3 days per week with a crossing duration of around 9 hours.

 Where is the ferry port in Almería?